 One thousand years ago there were four major cultural groups in the southwestern states: the Mogollon, the Ancestral Puebloans, the Hohokam and the Patayan.
 The Patayan mostly occupied southwestern Arizona (along the Colorado River) and southern California and Nevada.
 The Hohokam were dominant in south and central Arizona.
 The Mogollon were in southwestern New Mexico, southeastern Arizona and northern Mexico, spread out along the geological structure known as the "Mogollon Rim" and reaching down to the west coast of Mexico along the Sea of Cortez.
 The Ancestral Puebloans occupied northern Arizona, northwestern New Mexico, southwestern Colorado, southern Utah and southeastern Nevada.
 There were many cultural similarities between the Mogollon and the Ancestral Puebloans, fewer similarities between either of them and the Hohokam and even fewer with the Patayan.

 Irrigation was first developed in the Southwest by the Hohokam and the technology emanated from there along the various trade routes.
 Pottery was possibly first brought north by traders and migrants from central Mexico.
 In the Southwest it seems to have been first developed among the Hohokam, the Mogollon and the Chacoan people around the same time.
 All three cultures were already shipping turquoise south in exchange for other trade goods.
 At first the locally made pottery was small and rough but it shortly developed shape and design esthetics.
 The pottery also changed form as uses for it progressed.
 Designs on it progressed as their technology and spirituality developed.
 There came a time when large vessels of pottery were used to construct evaporative coolers that served the ancients as refrigerators.
-There also came a time when larger bowls and serving dishes were made for religious feasting purposes, to help bond disparate families and peoples together in times of mass migrations.
+There also came a time when larger bowls and serving dishes were made for religious feasting purposes, to help bond disparate families and peoples together in times of upheaval and mass migrations.
 Feasting was also used to cement religious hierarchies in place among the people.

 In prehistoric times there was major north/south trade involving the transporting of pieces of turquoise south and returning north with seeds, technology, copper bells, seashells, macaws and new religions.
 For instance, turquoise from the Villa Grove area of the northern San Luis Valley in Colorado has been traced as far south as the Mayan temples of Chichen Itza on the Yucatan Peninsula and Copán in Guatemala.
 Because of their perceived value in Mesoamerica, tens of thousands of pieces of turquoise mined all across the Southwest made their way to many destinations in the south over hundreds of years, same as many thousands of copper bells and seashells made their way north.
 There's no way to judge the volume of the trade in macaws but when Paquimé was excavated, they found the remains of more than 50 macaws in specially built pens.

 Trade virtually stopped in the mid-1400s CE, about the same time Paquimé and the Hohokam cities were abandoned.
 It has been speculated that the trade routes across the desert got too dangerous after that.
 There is also global evidence of several volcanic eruptions whose ash clouds caused multiple years of decreased temperatures and increased rain and snow around the world in the 1450s and 60s.
-Major almost-overnight and long-lasting changes in the weather could well be seen as "messages from the gods" that something isn't right here, and maybe we should move somewhere else.
+Major, almost-overnight and long-lasting changes in the weather could well be seen as "messages from the gods" that something isn't right here, and maybe we should move somewhere else.
 A religion focused on the Sun might not have done so well in years when the Sun couldn't be seen for months on end, hidden as it was behind thick clouds of volcanic ash.
 To have that then fade into sunny decades of drought...

-The last major infusion of religion came north out of Paquimé in the early 1200s and made its way to the Four Corners area relatively quickly.
+Possibly the last major infusion of indigenous religion came north out of Paquimé in the early 1200s and made its way to the Four Corners area relatively quickly.
 It has been termed "The Flower World Complex" and concerns teachings about the bird-, butterfly- and flower-filled paradise that awaits us after we die...
-The Complex has its origins in Mexico's Central Pacific area, although even there it may have been a descendant of something taught further previously in Teotihuacan.
+The Complex has its origins in Mexico's Central Pacific area, although even there it may have been a descendant of something taught previously in Teotihuacan.
 Within a few years of its arrival, society in the Four Corners area turned upside down and there was an out-migration that quickly depopulated the entire area.
 In 1257 CE Mount Samalas, a volcano in Indonesia, erupted, belching out a volume of ash that darkened skies around the globe for several years.
 However these events were interpreted by the people and their priests in the Ancestral Puebloan world, the symbology and design patterns of the Flower World are still being recreated on Pueblo pottery today.

 I have often wondered about the timing and the cause of these events.
 The migrations really began in earnest in the 1100s as whole villages moved around.
 That was blamed on a Great Drought and most evidence has agreed with that.
 Evidence has also pointed to another Great Drought beginning around 1275 and continuing for about 20 years.
 Then came the events of the 1450s and 60s: forever-grey skies, long winters, cold summers, increased rain and snow leading to poor crops, famine and people starving to death.
 That gave way to an even greater drought in the late 1400s.
 But the people had been living in this countryside for thousands of years and their oral histories had seen it all.
 They were survivors, but something seemed to be different about the 1100s, the mid-1200s and the mid-1400s.